-DO YOU SUSPECT YOUR TEEN IS USING ALCOHOL OR OTHER DRUGS?
+DO YOU SUSPECT YOUR TEEN IS USING DRUGS OR ALCOHOL?

 Signs and symptoms — what should you look for?

 - A change in appearance – clothing, personal hygiene

 - Trying to hide the smell in a room or on the breath